test-org-pankaj/KaiMonkey/README.md

 4. Select set of policies.
 5. Verify details and finish.

-Similar to the IaC scan, the dashboard will highlight security violations in the cloud environment.
+Similar to the IaC scan, the dashboard will highlight security violations in the cloud environment